equinix-labs/terraform-metal-tanzu/README.md

       * OR
     * E-Mail support@packet.com
   * Your message across one of these mediums should be:
-    * I am working with the Google Anthos Terrafom deployment (github.com/packet-labs/google-anthos).
+    * I am working with the Tanzu Terrafom deployment (github.com/packet-labs/packet-tanzu-tf).
 I need an entitlement increase to allow the creation of five or more vLans.
 Can you please assist?
 * [VMware vCenter Server 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U3B&productId=742&rPId=40665) - VMware vCenter Server Appliance ISO obtained from VMware
 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734) - Virtual SAN Management SDK for Python, also from VMware
+* [VMWare NSX-T Virtual Appliance](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-A65FE3DD-C4F1-47EC-B952-DEDF1A3DD0CF.html) must be installed, and you must (after installation of vSphere has completed) a license for NSX-T Datacenter Advanced must be applied.
+All other license upgrades are handled via Terraform.

 ## Associated Packet Costs
 The default variables make use of 4 [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/) servers.
 These servers are $1 per hour list price (resulting in a total solution price of roughly $4 per hour).